Mouse Droid

 Primary purpose of the MoD5G is to autonomously repair mechanical things.

-Requirements and Goals, Requirements and Goals, Scope and Context, Deployment View
+Scope and Context, Use Cases and Requirements, Factory Context, Requirements and Goals, Operational Context, Scope and Context, Deployment View

 The Mouse Droid (MoD5G) is a repair droid that can be instructed to perform a mission and which then autonomously selects tactics to achieve the mission goals.

 The mouse droid is able to perform a mission that takes several hours.
-The energy resources of the MoD5G last for up to one terrestrial day.
+The energy resources of the MoD5G last for one terrestrial day.

 - The mouse droid drives to the first location